-Such was the first intimation and the manner thereof, given us of the truth subsequently revealed in plenitude,-the presence in Scripture of a mystical sense concealed within the apparent sense, as a kernel in its shell, which, and not the literal sense, is the intended sense.
+Such was the first intimation and the manuer thereof, given us of the truth subsequently revealed in plenitude,-the presence in Scripture of a mystical sense concealed within the apparent sense, as a kernel in its shell, which, and not the literal sense, is the intended sense(2).
 As was later shown us in regard to the story of the cursing of the fig-tree, that of the marriage in Cana was a parable having a spiritual import; and the character of Jesus was cleared from the reproaches based on the literal sense.
-Striving for fuller unfoldment and enlightenment, we were at length enabled to discern the tremendous mistake which orthodoxy has made; the mistake of confounding, first, Jesus with Christ, and, next, Mary the mother of Jesus, with the Virgin Mary, the mother of Christ, and the conversion thereby of a perfect philosophy into a gross idolatry.
-Meanwhile, the experience was a further demonstration to us of the reality and accessibility of the world spiritual and celestial, and of the high source of the commission under which we had become associated together.
+Striving for fuller unfoldment and enlightenment, we were at length enabled to discern the tremendous mistake which orthodoxy has made; the mistake of confounding, first, Jesus with Christ, and, next, Mary the mother of Jesus, with the Virgin Mary, the mother

+(2)It is probable that E.M. intended this statement to apply only to the N.T., or to the Gospels, because, before February, 1874, when he first visited A.K. at her house (p. z), she had received in sleep "an exposition of the Story of the Fall, exhibiting it as a parable having a significance purely spiritual" and E.M. certainly regarded the Biblical Story of the Fall as "Scripture."
+S.H.H. of Christ, and the conversion thereby of a perfect philosophy into a gross idolatry.
+Meanwhile, the experience was a further demonstration to us of the reality and accessibility not merely of the world spiritual, but of the world celestial also, and of the high source of the commission under which we had become associated together.
 It was also an indication that as concerned ourselves our work appertained to the spiritual, rather than to the social plane.
 Such application of it would follow in due time.
 No other hypothesis that we could devise would account for the facts.
-Nor could we imagine any source other than the church invisible for an interpretation so noble of the scriptures of the church visible.
+Nor could we imagine any source other than the Church invisible for an interpretation so noble of the Scriptures of the Church visible.